camilonar/DILF/README.md

   - Python 3.6+
   - TensorFlow 1.9.0+
   - Numpy 1.14.5+

+In order to use the matplotlib plotting module, you also need these dependencies:

+  - matplotlib
+  - colour

 #### Basic Installation
 Since DILF is based in Python scripts, no installation is requred, besides installation of its dependencies.
 You can install the dependencies using the following command: